pennmem/speech_recognition/exercises/exercise_1/README.md

-Run DeepSpeech on a single file and get the output.
+Use the file scripts/deepspeech_decoder to run DeepSpeech on a single file and get the output.